linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 24.06.2023 (announcement)
+- 🤔🔬👨‍🔬 Curious minds at work!
+We're exploring the possibilities of combining Oracle products with Linkspreed.
+Have you ever tried this combo before?
+Share your thoughts and experiences with us! #Oracle #Linkspreed #techexperiment #collaboration 💻🚀

 ### 23.06.2023 (announcement Pixly)
 - 🎉 Exciting news!
 We've just added Pixly to our subdomain system 🌟👏 Visit https://pixly.tk and get redirected to https://pixly.linkspreed.com without losing any data 🤩 Have you tried out our new platform yet?
 Let us know in the comments! #Pixly #Linkspreed #Subdomain #Upgrade